microdynamics-cpu/tree-core-cpu/README.md

 ```

 ### Enviroment Setup
 > NOTE: All of the components and tools are installed under linux operation system.
-To gurantee the compatibility and stability, I strongly recommend using `ubuntu 20.04 LTS`. `ubuntu 18.04` and `ubuntu 16.04` is not supported official.
+To gurantee the compatibility and stability, I **STRONGLY** recommend using `ubuntu 20.04 LTS`. `ubuntu 18.04` and `ubuntu 16.04` is not supported official.

 If you're new to TreeCore project, we suggest you start with the install section.
 Remeber you **ONLY** need to install the below libraries once.
 Now all of operations(config, compile, test) have been automated by Makefile.
 You can visit [unit-test.yml](.github/workflows/unit-test.yml) to get more information.
 > NOTE: In order to download and configure all libraries successful, you **NEED** to be able to visit github.com and gitee.com.